spotify/luigi/doc/configuration.rst

 smtp_ssl
   If true, connects to smtp through SSL.
 Defaults to false.

-smtp_tls
+smtp_without_tls
-  If true, connects to smtp through TLS.
-Defaults to true.
+  If true, connects to smtp without TLS.
+Defaults to false.

 smtp_timeout
   Optionally sets the number of seconds after which smtp attempts should